GuusLieben/HeadDatabaseSponge/README.md

 - [Category] Community Heads : Allow users to add a custom head they have in their hand to a local config file (JSON)
 - [Category] Server Heads : Allow server owners to add a custom head in a local config file (JSON)
 - [Child-command] 'random [amount]' : Display a given amount of random heads in a Virtual GUI
+- [Economy] (Suggested by Runescapejon) Buyable heads : add a price to use each head.
+Store bought head uuids for Players
 - Suggestions?
 DM me on Discord ( @Ethereal_#7648 ) or leave a comment on this thread

 ## Commands